Feminist theory: Feminist science and technology studies

-Ecological feminism or Ecofeminism
+Ecological feminism or ecofeminism

 In the 1970s, the impacts of post-World War II technological development led many women to organise against issues from the toxic pollution of neighbourhoods to nuclear weapons testing on indigenous lands.
 This grassroots activism emerging across every continent was both intersectional and cross-cultural in its struggle to protect the conditions for reproduction of Life on Earth.
 Known as ecofeminism, the political relevance of this movement continues to expand.
-Classic statements in its literature include Carolyn Merchant, USA, The Death of Nature; Maria Mies, Germany, Patriarchy and Accumulation on a World Scale; Vandana Shiva, India, Staying Alive: Women Ecology and Development; Ariel Salleh, Australia, Ecofeminism as Politics: nature, Marx, and the postmodern.
+Classic statements in its literature include Carolyn Merchant, United States, The Death of Nature; Maria Mies, Germany, Patriarchy and Accumulation on a World Scale; Vandana Shiva, India, Staying Alive: Women Ecology and Development; Ariel Salleh, Australia, Ecofeminism as Politics: nature, Marx, and the postmodern.
 Ecofeminism involves a profound critique of Eurocentric epistemology, science, economics, and culture.
 It is increasingly prominent as a feminist response to the contemporary breakdown of the planetary ecosystem.

+Girls studies and boys studies

+Feminist scholars have applied critical frameworks around the categories of gender and sexuality to the study of childhood and youth, and specifically in the sub-disciplines of girls studies and boys studies.
+Girls studies has considered issues around representations of girls and girlhood across popular culture, education, psychology, health, and sexuality (among others), and has been influenced by the development of journals such as Girlhood Studies and the publication of books such as Catherine Driscoll's Girls (2002).
+Boys studies has emerged more recently, influenced by both girls studies and the study of masculinity within men's studies, and has been particularly visible in the study of education policy and curriculum development.
+Girls studies and boys studies are also connected from a feminist perspective.
+Driscoll et al. argue that 'There may be no conception of boyhood today that remains entirely untouched by feminism: the ideas about boys and boyhood that receive so much public speculation and policy development today are informed by long histories of feminist thought, including feminist interrogations of boyhood and girlhood.'